reillymedia/sevenslegal/themes/netlify-basic/content/blog/suspected-dui-driver-damages-10-cars.md

-+++
+---
+title: "Suspected DUI Driver Damages 10 Cars"
+yoast_title: "Suspected DUI Driver Damages 10 Cars | Criminal Defense Attorney San Diego Suspected DUI Driver Damages 10 Cars"
+yoast_description: "A driver suspected of being under the influence of alcohol drove into a Poway car dealership and damaged at least 10 cars."
+categories: [
-categories = "Criminal Law"
+  "Criminal Law"
-date = 2022-11-13T18:30:00Z
+]
-pfd_file = ""
+pfd_file: ""
-summary = "A driver suspected of being under the influence of alcohol drove into a Poway car dealership and damaged at least 10 cars.
-Damages to 10 Cars by Suspected DUI Driver Just after 2 a.m. a DUI driver hit two traffic-light poles, continued through a parking lot, and then went airborne, landing on parked vehicles at" tags = ["Blog"] title = "Suspected DUI Driver Damages 10 Cars" url = "/criminal-attorney/suspected-dui-driver-damages-10-cars"
+summary: "A driver suspected of being under the influence of alcohol drove into a Poway car dealership and damaged at least 10 cars.
+Damages to 10 Cars by Suspected DUI Driver Just after 2 a.m. a DUI driver hit two traffic-light poles, continued through a parking lot, and then went airborne, landing on parked vehicles at"

-+++
+tags: [
+  "BAC",
+  "Blood Alcohol Content",
+  "DUI",
+  "Implied Consent Law",
+  "National Highway Traffic Safety Administration", "PAS",
+  "Preliminary Alcohol Screening"
+]
+url: "/criminal-attorney/suspected-dui-driver-damages-10-cars/885/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/upload/DUI.jpg"
+img_alt: ""
+---
 A driver suspected of being under the influence of alcohol drove into a Poway car dealership and damaged at least 10 cars.

 ## Suspected DUI Driver Damages 10 Cars